beezee/djax/readme.md

 ##Parameters

-The plugin accepts only two parameters, and only one is required.
+The plugin accepts only two parameters: 'selector' and 'exceptions'.
+Only 'selector' is required.

 ###Tracking Class

-The first and only required parameter is the class you will use to identify trackable elements.
+The 'selector' parameter is the only required parameter and is the class you will use to identify trackable elements.
 If my code looks like the below sample, every dynamic element in my markup should have a class of djaxable

     <script type="text/javascript">
         jQuery(document).ready(function($) {
-            $('body').djax('.djaxable');
+            $('body').djax(
+                'selector' : '.djaxable'
+            );
         });
     </script>

 ###Exceptions

 By default djax works on any internal links, but sometimes you may want to exclude certain URLs on your site.
-The second parameter allows you to pass an array of URL fragments to exclude from djax loading.
+The 'exceptions' parameter allows you to pass an array of URL fragments to exclude from djax loading.
 This is performed with a simple Javascript 'indexOf,' so the more of the URL you provide, the more specifically your exclusions will be matched.
 The below example will djax any internal links that do not contain admin, resources, or ?s= in the url.

     <script type="text/javascript">
         jQuery(document).ready(function($) {
+            $('body').djax(
+                'selector' : '.djaxable',
-            $('body').djax('.djaxable', ['admin', 'resources', '?s=']);
+                'exceptions' : ['admin', 'resources', '?s=']
+            );
         });
     </script>